 When the water you use drains from your home, chemicals and other contaminants must be removed before it's recycled.
 Wastewater is either sent to a water treatment plant and diluted to make it easier to treat or to riverbeds for nature to filter through the hydrologic cycle.

 A reverse osmosis system makes waste treatment more efficient.
 Reverse osmosis water drained from your home is already free of chemicals since they have been removed in the carbon filtration stage.
 The leftover brine water has just a slightly higher concentration of dissolved inorganics.
 RO systems speed up the recycling process because no new chemicals are introduced into the water supply after RO water drains from your house.

 Reverse osmosis vs. bottled water

 Most bottled water is purified through reverse osmosis, but producing bottled water wastes more water than a reverse osmosis system.
 Think about all the water required to make one bottle of water.
 When bottled water is purified, wastewater is sent to the drain, and producing the bottle uses water and petroleum.
 Petroleum is used again to deliver the bottled water to the store.
 Afterward, the truck may get washed, using even more water.
-A reverse osmosis system provides water just as pure as bottled water that tastes just as refreshing without as great of a cost to the environment.
+A reverse osmosis system provides water that is just as pure and refreshing as bottled water while also dealing a smaller environmental impact.